cam-grant/healthpod-web/README.md

 # Hardware notes
 ## ACER Touchscreen

-* Resolution: 1080p (1920 x 1080)
-* Equivalent to approx. 2048 x 1152 on an Apple cinema display (for dev purposes)
+The web app's layout, font-sizes, etc. are specifically designed for the ACER Touchscreen's resolution of 1080p (1920 x 1080).
+1080p is roughly equivalent to 2048 x 1152 on an Apple cinema display (for development purposes).

 ## Canon printer

-* Printer is a Canon PIXMA iP110
+Printer is a Canon PIXMA iP110.

-* The spare black ink cartridges are labelled “35 Black (PGI-35 Black)” and the colour cartridges “36 Color (CLI-36 Color)”
+Spare black ink cartridges are labelled “35 Black (PGI-35 Black)” and the colour cartridges “36 Color (CLI-36 Color)”